kamathpavank/Machine-Learning-Projects/README.md

    - This project uses classifier written from scratch
    - The classifier uses euclidean fornula to calculate the distance of test point from train points
    - The classifier gives accuracy around 0.96

+  2.Social Networking Ads:
+   - This model is used to predict whether the user will buy the product based on the advertisement of that product
+   - It is based on Logistic Regression